gsmitaa/Python-Codes-and-Projects/README.md

 My name is Smita Gautam.
 I hold a Master's degree in Business Analytics and a Bachelor's in Finance with a minor in IT.
 I have 3 years of experience of working as a Data Analyst in the Finance Industry.

 <br>

-This repository serves to showcase my projects and achievements throughout my journey as a Data Analyst.
-My repository comprises codes and information encompassing select academic, personal, and professional projects.
+This repository is a compilation showcasing my journey as a Data Analyst, featuring codes and information from select academic, personal, and professional projects that highlight my growth and achievements in the field.

 <br>

 ### Hotel Average Daily Rate Prediction